shoesCodeFor/100-days-of-code/log.md

 ### Day 17: January 30, 2017

-**Today's Progress**:
+**Today's Progress**: More attempts at code fights.
+I keep losing but it is making me realize that I am not as far along as I want to be.
+I have partially finished all of the challenges in my battle.
+Better than last time.

-**Thought's**:
+**Thought's**: I have to work harder on the coding side of things.
+I am exhausted from school, but I know if I want a development job straight out of school I will have to up my game.

 ### Day 18: January 31, 2017

 **Today's Progress**: A crash course on Magento e-commerce.
 This is not really programming per se.
 Mostly just read documentation on their API.
 Magento 2 seems like a legitimate product.

 **Thought's**: I am still trying to appreciate why Magento is so popular.
 Maybe it is a better solution at scale.
 I have procduced similar solutions with less complications with WordPress + WooCommerce.